ChRe777/CleanCode/drafts.md

 Car diesel pump example 1400€ compared to a small pump.

+To few software developer people.
+True, but not the truth.
+Leaders in all level are imcompetent.

 ## Start with business layer, know your business

 .. not user interface layer